epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ---
-sidebar_label: "How To Specify Custom values for Service Helm Charts"
+sidebar_label: "Custom values for service Helm charts"
 sidebar_position: 17
-title: ""
+title: "How to specify custom values for service Helm charts"
 ---

-# Audience
+## Audience

-This documented is addressed to operators specifying custom services for users, and to the users creating instances of such custom services and wishing to customize these based on the user settings the operators gave them.
+This documentation is for operators specifying custom services for users, and users creating instances of those custom services needing to customize them.

-Operators are taught how to specify user settings based on the form of the field in the `values.yaml` file of the underlying service helm chart.
+Operators are shown how to specify user settings based on the form of the field in the `values.yaml` file of the underlying service Helm chart.

-Users are taught how to set values for the user settings of a service.
+Users are shown how to set values for the user settings of a service.

-# General information
+## General information

-For operators, see [Creating A Custom Service](create_custom_service.md) for the general syntax of user settings.
+Operators, see [Creating A Custom Service](create_custom_service.md) for the general syntax of user settings.

 For users, the relevant option is `--chart-value` (short: `-v`) of the `epinio service create` command.

-The rest of this document is a series of examples explaining how the various forms of helm chart values have to be specified in the custom service and then used via `--chart-value`.
+Following is a series of examples showing how the various forms of helm chart values are specified in the custom services and then used via `--chart-value`.

-# Examples
+## Examples

 All the examples have the same basic structure.
-A 3-column table is used to show
+A table shows

  - how the field looks like in the `values.yaml` of the underlying service,
  - how the field is specified in the custom service, and
  - how it is addressed by the user via `--chart-value`.

 side by side.
-The table may be preceded by notes specific to the example.

-## Basic map, simple value
+### Basic map, simple value

 This example assumes that the field value is of a simple type `T`, i.e. `string`, `integer`, `number`, or `bool`.